aviolette/aviolette.github.io/_posts/2021-02-06-the-decline.md

 categories: movies
 ---

-[The Decline](https://www.netflix.com/title/81013927) on Netflix is a pretty good when-the-shit-hits-the-fan movie.
+[The Decline](https://www.netflix.com/title/81013927) on Netflix is a pretty good when-the-shit-hits-the-fan action movie.